Particle size distribution analysis – guide to method selection

 Laser diffraction (LD) is a common method for analyzing the particle size distribution of powders and dispersions.
 Its principle is based on the angle and intensity of light that scatters from the particles: from larger particles, light scatters at a smaller angle and higher intensity than from smaller particles.

 Typically for dispersions, particle sizes from 0.010 µm to 2 mm can be detected with laser diffraction, making it applicable for particles of a wide range of sizes.
 For samples in powder form, laser diffraction’s range of measurement lies between 0.4 µm and 2 mm.
-Suitable matrices are, for example, powdered chemicals, active pharmaceutical ingredients (APIs), cement, inks, paints, and coatings.
+Suitable matrices include, for example, powdered chemicals, active pharmaceutical ingredients (APIs), cement, inks, paints, and coatings.

 If the size of the particles in the sample is not known, laser diffraction is a good option to start.
 Laser diffraction is also applicable for larger particles than dynamic light scattering and it can be performed on solid particles (dry state) or dispersed particles (liquid state).
 Another advantage is its reasonable price range.